Authors: The scikit-learn developers

 plt.show()

 We see that there are two local minima that correspond to the combination of hyperparameters previously found.
-Depending on the initial values for the hyperparameters, the gradient-based optimization might converge whether or not to the best model.
+Depending on the initial values for the hyperparameters, the gradient-based optimization might or might not converge to the best model.
 It is thus important to repeat the optimization several times for different initializations.
+This can be done by setting the n_restarts_optimizer parameter of the GaussianProcessRegressor class.

 Related examples